Uniform stability for the matrix inverse Sturm-Liouville problems: Main equation

 \section{Main equation}

 In this section, we derive the main equation of Inverse Problem~\ref{ip:1}, relying on the ideas of the method of spectral mappings \cite{Yur02}.
 For this purpose, we consider a problem $\mathcal L = \mathcal L(Q, h, H)$ with $(Q, h, H) \in\mathcal P$ and the model problem $\tilde{\mathcal L} = \mathcal L(0_m, 0_m, 0_m)$.
 The relations for the corresponding solutions $\vv(x, \la)$ and $\tilde \vv(x, \la)$ at the points of the two spectra are transformed to a linear equation in a suitable Banach space of infinite matrix sequences.
 Our construction of the main equation differs from the ones in the previous studies \cite{Yur06, Bond11, Bond19, Bond21-amp}.
 Specifically, we apply a modification that makes the operator in the main equation to be continuous w.r.t. the spectral data.
 For the scalar case ($m = 1$), this modification was introduced in \cite{Bond24}.
-As spectral data, it is convenient to use the eigenvalues $\la_{nk}$ and the matrices $\be_{nk} := v_{nk} v_{nk}^*$ composed of norming vectors, $n \ge 1$, $k = \overline{1,m}$.
+Instead of the norming vectors $v_u$, it will be convenient for us to use the $\be_u := v_u v_u^*$, $u \in J$.
 In view of \eqref{asymptbe} and \eqref{findal}, there holds